With no standard labelling system, the world of biodegradable and compostable plastic products is confusing.

 Home compostable logos

-Only put these plastics in your general waste bin or home compost.
+You can put these in your kerbside general waste bin or compost them at home.

 Compostable logos

-Only put these plastics in your general waste bin.
+You can put these in your kerbside general waste bin.

-However, if they have a seedling logo on, you can put them in your food waste bin.
+You can put them in your kerbside food waste bin.

 Biodegradable logos

-Only put these plastics in your general waste bin.
+You can put these plastics in your kerbside general waste bin.

 Bioplastics logos

-Only put these plastics in your general waste bin.
-They're not suitable for composting or recycling.
+You can put these plastics in your general waste bin.

 Oxo-degradable plastics

-Only put these plastics in your general waste bin.
-They're not suitable for home composting or recycling.
+You can put these plastics in your general waste bin.

 Oxo-degradable plastic bags have been banned in the EU and are likely to disappear from circulation.
 They are, however, in widespread use in other parts of the world.